Media

 exhibitionartar

 Two AR data-visualization sculptures visualizing datasets too complex to depict through physical sculpture: the home locations of all female senators over the past century.
 I collaborated with artist Stephen Cartwright, known for meticulously logging personal data over decades and crafting it into acrylic sculptures that exhibit spatial-temporal patterns.
-We used AR to surpass the limitations of his traditional manufacturing techniques.
+We used AR to go beyond his traditional manufacturing techniques.
 Debuted as part of a faculty showcase in 2019.

 Illusive